NoriSte/ui-testing-best-practices/sections/generic-best-practices/cicd-strategies-for-ui-apps-and-deployed-services.md

 Here is [a sample run](https://github.com/muratkeremozcan/appsyncmasterclass-backend/actions/runs/4667128107), taking under 10 minutes.
 The biggest time consumption is the deployment taking under 5 minutes which is the worst case scenario since this is a new stack.
 We can reduce this by half if we use [lambda layers](https://github.com/muratkeremozcan/appsyncmasterclass-backend#79-serverless-layers-to-reduce-package-size).
 Another one is Removing the stack taking 1:41.
 We could instead only remove the stack once the PR is merged (but currently we do not know how to handle this with GHA - let us know in the comments if you do).
 Finally, the tests take a serial 1:33 with Jest and 51s with Cypress, which we could save a minute with parallelization.
 This is a beefy service with many tests and we could reduce the feedback time to around 5 minutes.
 Albeit, around 10 minutes CI feedback is fair when deploying stacks from scratch and removing them because temporary stacks is considered the holy grail of e2e testing deployed services.

-> Important note about config file and environment variables: in this service, the environment variables are unique per deployment, meaning our dozen+ environment variables change values with each branch, including the API url.
+> Note about config file and environment variables: in this service, the environment variables are unique per deployment, meaning our dozen+ environment variables change values with each branch, including the API url.
 For this reason, we have a step to export environment variables in CI, and this is also a requirement when working locally.
 This means we cannot have unique config files for Cypress, but we can map `process.env` to Cypress `env` [like so](https://github.com/muratkeremozcan/appsyncmasterclass-backend/blob/main/cypress.config.js#L11).
 Check out the video [map your .env file to Cypress environment variables](https://www.youtube.com/watch?v=fq-VDY6VQls) for a demo.

 ### Testing against deployments

-Next, let's look at [`dev.yml`](https://github.com/muratkeremozcan/appsyncmasterclass-backend/blob/main/.github/workflows/dev.yml).
+Next, let us look at [`dev.yml`](https://github.com/muratkeremozcan/appsyncmasterclass-backend/blob/main/.github/workflows/dev.yml).
 This file simplifies the process for branches as it doesn't need to lint, unit test, or remove the branch.
 The deployments are persistent and environment variables do not change frequently, making the overall testing simpler.
 We can see that [a sample run](https://github.com/muratkeremozcan/appsyncmasterclass-backend/actions/runs/5120215093) takes under 5 minutes because we have deployed to dev before and we do not remove it at the end.

 ```yml
 # /.github/workflows/dev.yml